 Madoka is drawn into a witch's barrier... by being torn apart and drawn into the barrier, piece by piece through several monitors, before being reconstituted within.
 If that wasn't enough, the witch preys on Madoka's grief by replaying Mami's death over and over, to convince her to give up as she's stretched and nearly torn apart for good.
 Lovely little Body Horror there.
 For a change, all of these horrors are strangely absent from the manga.

 Episode 6 proves itself as a Wham Episode by turning the premise into Nightmare Fuel: The Soul Gems are the literal crystallization of the soul.
 As in, the Soul Gem is the true magical girl, and the body is simply a puppet.

-In another moment in the episode, Sayaka has discovered that Kyousuke was discharged early from the hospital and neglected to tell her.
-While she is standing heartbroken outside his house, Kyouko shows up and taunts Sayaka, saying that if she really wants Kyousuke to be hers, then she's got an idea for her...
+In another moment in the episode, Sayaka has discovered that Kyosuke was discharged early from the hospital and neglected to tell her.
+While she is standing heartbroken outside his house, Kyoko shows up and taunts Sayaka, saying that if she really wants Kyosuke to be hers, then she's got an idea for her...

 Kyoko's backstory was drawn up as a puppet show.
 The stick figures added to some really creepy imagery and especially the burning scene which was accompanied by a scene of her father hanging himself.

 After Homura guns Kyubey down, a second Kyubey appears and devours the corpse of the first one.
 If that didn't frighten you, then Kyubey's last line of the episode should.

 Kyubey: So this country calls maturing women "girls", right?
 Well, for you all on the way to become witches, wouldn't it make sense to call you "magical girls"?